-This is over 15 years.
+This is over 16 years.
 Not quite as long as the 25-year stats discussed above, but I was interested to see how REITs have performed.
-Very solid performance.
+With dividends included, the 10% year figure is solid performance.

 Some individual REITs would have performed better, and some would have performed worse.
 But it provides a good idea of the returns if holding an average residential REIT over this period.

 In any index there is always “survivorship bias”; REITs that didn’t make it are not included in the index which is only based on REITs that still exist.

 The starting value of the index was 100 at the start of 2007.
 The Index value is currently 407.19 (Sept.
 2, 2022).
 That is a 9.17% return annualized.
 Adjusted for dividends, the index is 680.81, a 12.74% return annualized.
 This is over 16 years.
 Not quite as long as the 25-year stats discussed above.